VirusTrack/COVIDvu/README.md

 runnint the dockersized version.
 This instructions show how to install and run this zero install container.

+As a convenience to those that just want to dive in and look at the COVID-19 data, the Jupyter.org team created a data science notebook environment within a Docker image so that you can install and run the image locally.
+All of the project dependencies are built into the image.
+This saves time and disk space.

+You will have to checkout COVIDvu from Github into the docker image.
+Think of it as an extra step but without the hassle of all the Python configuration and installs.

 ### Run from a Docker container, zero install

-Prerrequisites:  `docker-compose` must be available in the target system.
+Prerequisites:  `docker-compose` must be available in the target system.
 These instrutions are UNIX-specific.

 - Clone this repository